MicrosoftDocs/iis-docs/iis/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/scenario-build-a-classic-asp-website-on-iis.md

 ---
-title: "Scenario: Build a Classic ASP Website on IIS | Microsoft Docs"
+title: "Scenario: Build a Classic ASP Website on IIS"
 author: rmcmurray
 description: "This document guides you through installing IIS and configuring a classic ASP website.
-Classic ASP is a server-side scripting environment that you can use to..." ms.author: iiscontent
+Classic ASP is a server-side scripting environment that you can use to..." ms.date: 04/14/2013 ms.assetid: 5ef6d45a-afa5-4da0-9b26-ea71d9e5bd07 msc.legacyurl: /learn/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/scenario-build-a-classic-asp-website-on-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2013
-ms.topic: article
-ms.assetid: 5ef6d45a-afa5-4da0-9b26-ea71d9e5bd07
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/scenario-build-a-classic-asp-website-on-iis
-msc.type: authoredcontent
 ---